MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/write-custom-azure-aware-plugin.md

 <a name="bkmk_writing"></a>
 ## Write the plug-in code
- In the following sample plug-in code has been added to obtain the [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)] service provider and initiate posting the execution context to the service bus by calling [IExecutionContext)](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.iserviceendpointnotificationservice.execute\(microsoft.xrm.sdk.entityreference,microsoft.xrm.sdk.iexecutioncontext\)).
+ In the following sample plug-in code has been added to obtain the [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)] service provider and initiate posting the execution context to the service bus by calling <xref:Microsoft.Xrm.Sdk.IServiceEndpointNotificationService.Execute(Microsoft.Xrm.Sdk.EntityReference,Microsoft.Xrm.Sdk.IExecutionContext)>.
 Tracing code has been added to facilitate debugging of the plug-in because the plug-in must run in the sandbox.

  [!code-csharp[WindowsAzure#SandboxPlugin](../snippets/csharp/CRMV8/windowsazure/cs/sandboxplugin.cs#sandboxplugin)]